home-assistant/home-assistant.io/source/_docs/installation/hassbian/common-tasks.markdown

 ---

 ### {% linkable_title Login to the Raspberry Pi %}
-To login to your Raspberry Pi running HASSbian you're going to be using a ssh client.
+To login to your Raspberry Pi running Hassbian you're going to be using a ssh client.
 Depending on your platform there are several alternatives for doing this.
 Linux and Max OS generally have a ssh client installed.
 Windows users are recommended to download and install the ssh client [Putty][ssh-putty].

 Connect to the Raspberry Pi over ssh.
 Default user name is `pi` and password is `raspberry`.
 Linux and Mac OS users execute the following command in a terminal.